 It is important for state NBS programs to establish partnerships and strong relationships with specialists.
 Relationships start during the consideration and implementation of a new disorder.
 It is beneficial for state programs to form a task force/subcommittee with all the specialists across the state.
 The work groups should include laboratory, follow-up, specialists and parent advocates.
+If necessary, consider including colleagues and specialists from other programs and states.
 As the process evolves, these task forces/subcommittees can begin discussing contracts, continuous quality improvement during and following implementation, development of educational materials, technical assistance and content expertise.